wintercms/docs/architecture-introduction.md

 <a name="common-questions"></a>
 ## Common Questions

 As Winter is a project designed to serve the needs of developers all over the world working on all sorts of different projects we sometimes make decisions that are not obvious from the point of view of individual projects looking to build on Winter.
+This section should provide some background information on some of the most common questions that are asked about decisions made over the life of the project.

 <a name="why-laravel"></a>
 ### Why Laravel?